creds2/od-data/README.md

 * 'the privately owned car': I assume that rental cars are just as bad.
 -->

 The act of travel involves moving across geographic space.
-Because of this, policies to address excessively high levels transport energy use can target three main areas: trip origins, typically residential locations where journeys begin; trip destinations, typically ‘trip generators’ such as school, hospitals and work places where trips end;
+Policies to reduce excessive transport energy use can be divided into three categories from a geographic perspective:

+  - trip origins, typically residential locations where journeys begin
+  - trip destinations, typically ‘trip generators’ such as school, hospitals and work places where trips end
-and places in between, typically transport infrastructure.
-Of these three potential areas for policy intervention, most of the focus has been on the first.
+  - and places in between, typically transport infrastructure

+Most research into transport energy use has focussed on the first of these categories.
 This makes sense from a citizen-focussed policy perspective, enabling residential areas with excessive transport energy use to be identified.
-However, from an energy systems perspective, it makes sense to identify opportunities across all three areas to intervene.
-Transport infrastructure can be modified to enable shift to low energy modes and encourage reductions in long distance travel;
-destinations can discourage driving and flying to reach them through parking costs and subsidising public transport modes to work, to provide a couple of examples.
+From geographic and energy systems perspectives, it makes sense to identify opportunities to intervene across the range of places and points in transport-energy systems.
+Examples of interventions focussing on each of the geographic ‘locations’ outlined above include: localised parking restrictions discouraging high car ownership in specific areas (at trip origins); increased parking costs at major trip attractors such as city centre car parks and airports (at destinations); and road pricing to subsidise public transport modes (between origins and destinations).

 The spatially distributed nature of transport energy use makes it not only possible, but also useful to analyse it across geographic space.
 We